raymondjestrada/homework-week-11-Note-Taker/README.md

 * [Questions](#questions)
 ## Installation
 The following necessary dependencies must be installed to run the application properly: express, fs, path

+- Run `npm i`: to download dependencies
+- Run `node server.js`: to run app in the terminal

 ## Usage
 In order to use this app, click on the notes button.
 This will redirect the user to the notes page.
 The user can add a title, write the text and save by using the save button.
 The User can delete notes using the delete button.
 The user can edit using the edit button.
 ## License